mmul-it/training/Workshops/Argo-CD/Stage-Bonus-Argo-CD-Metrics.md

-# Argo CD Workshop - Stage 6
+# Argo CD Workshop - Metrics configuration

 This bonus stage installs and enables Prometheus and Grafana metrics so to configure a specific Argo CD Grafana dashboard.